 Burt’s creating yet another groundbreaking aircraft — in his garage.

-From his groundbreaking innovations in homebuilt aircraft designs, to the first plane to circumnavigate the earth without refueling, to the first privately developed spacecraft to put a man in space, Burt’s 48 unconventional aircraft revolutionize the aviation and aerospace industries.
+From his groundbreaking innovations in homebuilt aircraft designs, to the first plane to circumnavigate the earth without refueling, to the first privately developed spacecraft to put a man in space, Rutan’s 48 unconventional aircraft revolutionize the aviation and aerospace industries.
 Now Burt is creating his 49th manned aircraft, which he says is his most ambitious project yet.